Viablecobra/Xelo-Client-test/README.md

 ## 🌟 Show Your Support

-If you like Origin Client:
+If you like Xelo Client:

 - ⭐ Star this repository
 - 🧪 Help test features & report bugs